MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-machine-learning-standalone-windows-install.md

 ## Development tools

 A development IDE is not installed as part of setup.
-For more information on how to configure a development environment, see [Set up R tools](../r/set-up-a-data-science-client.md) and [Set up Python tools](../python/setup-python-client-tools-sql.md).
+For more information about configuring a development environment, see [Set up R tools](../r/set-up-a-data-science-client.md) and [Set up Python tools](../python/setup-python-client-tools-sql.md).

 ## Next steps